Unsupervised embedding of trajectories captures the latent structure of scientific migration: Methods

 \subsection{Korean accommodation reservation data}

-We source Korean accommodation reservation data from collaboration with Goodchoice Company LTD..
-The data contains customer-level reservation trajectories spanning the period of August 2018 through July 2020 and comprising 1,038 unique accommodation locations in Seoul, South Korea.
+We source Korean accommodation reservation data from collaboration with Goodchoice Company LTD. The data contains customer-level reservation trajectories spanning the period of August 2018 through July 2020 and comprising 1,038 unique accommodation locations in Seoul, South Korea.
+A trajectory is constructed for each customer, containing the ordered sequences of accommodations they reserved over time.
+We use the total number of unique customers who booked with each accommodation.